ctcl-bregis/script-dump/README.md

 In scripts that have their own directory, a separate "LICENSE" file is included

 In scripts that do not have their own directory, the license is included in the file

+## Directories

+### converters
+These scripts convert one type of data, may it be files, to another format.

+### formatters
+These scripts sort files, generate formats or generate templates

+### minecraft
+These scripts are for use in the Sandbox game Minecraft

+The subdirectory "cc" is for scripts that are used with the ComputerCraft mod and are almost always Lua.

+### system
+These scripts are for system management and setup